ChocoCha/Learn-github/README.md

 # Learn-github

-my name is Chayanan. my surname is Jarawat and my nicknam is Pleng
+my name is Chayanan. my surname is Jarawat and my nickname is Pleng